 Just like a home sound system, the speakers in your car’s audio system are very important.
 The mounting location, shape, size, and power needs will all be critical considerations for your setup.

-Your first step should be figuring out the kind of speakers that will actually fit in your car.
+Your first step should be figuring out the kind of speakers that will actually fit in your car (see our car speakers reviews guide).
 If you’re looking for a total system, consider rear, center, and front speakers as well.
 Remember, some speakers can require a special type of enclosure.
 These enclosures will take up quite a bit of space.

 The next step will be cross-checking the speaker’s power handling capacity with the power output of the head unit and amp.
 Be sure you include the crossovers for tweeters and mid-range speakers.
 The goal here is to avoid under powering the equipment.